 - a copy of the parish’s most recent Churchwardens’ Parochial Return

-- Submit the application to Wendy Pearson, Property Resources Specialist, for processing.
+- Submit the application to Mac Moreaufor processing.

-The Trusts Committee meets monthly.
+The Risk and Governance Committee meets monthly.
 If it approves your grant, you’ll typically be notified in writing within one week of the meeting.
 Depending on when we receive your complete application package, it can take about 30 days for the committee to reach a decision.

 What’s the typical range of the Baker Fund Grant award?

 Up to a maximum of $50,000, depending on the total project cost.

 When should we apply?